Buying vs. Leasing

 |4.
 Drawbacks of Buying|

 Leasing a car is similar to financing the purchase of the car in many ways, but there are some key differences.
 You might be able to get more car for less money by leasing.
 That’s because a car loan is based on the full price of a new car, while a lease is based on only a percentage of the car’s price.
 For example, on a $30,000 car, you’d finance the entire $30,000 purchase price with a car loan.
-With a car lease, you only pay a percentage of that.
-The car’s predicted future value is what it is expected to be worth at the end of the lease, which is its residual value.
-The residual value is subtracted from the purchase price and what’s left over is what you make payments on.
+With a car lease, you only pay the difference between the car’s price and what it’s expected to be worth at the end of the lease, which is a car’s residual value.
 So if the car’s residual value is 55 percent after three years, for example, that means the $30,000 car would be worth $16,500 at the end of the lease.
-You’d make lease payments on the remaining $13,500 and not the full $30,000, plus interest, taxes and fees.
+You’d make lease payments on the remaining $13,500 and not the full $30,000.

 If you only have a small down payment saved up, leasing may also be better for you.
 Many car leases require anywhere from $0 to several thousand dollars up front, though the down payment is negotiable.
 Many advertised lease offers will promote low payments, but require a sizeable down payment.
 If you want to put as little down as possible, remember that your monthly lease payments will be higher.

 Many leases last about three years, which is typically the length of many new-car bumper-to-bumper warranties.
 That means the car is usually covered under warranty for repairs for the duration of the lease.
 You still need to maintain the car, though, which includes oil changes, tire rotations and recommended maintenance from the manufacturer.
 Failure to properly maintain the car during the lease can result in fees when you turn the car in at the end of the lease.